CEO and Founder

 Naomi Korn is one of UK’s leading experts in copyright, data protection and licensing.
-She is the founder and Managing Director of Naomi Korn Associates and has been supporting the public, corporate, education and charity sectors on rights management and rights exploitation for the last 20 years.
+Since 2003 she has supported the cultural, heritage, charity, education and private sectors on rights management and rights exploitation.

-She is the former Chair, Libraries and Archives Copyright Alliance (LACA) from 2013 – 2017.
+Between 2013-17 Naomi was Chair of Libraries and Archives Copyright Alliance (LACA).
 During this period, she led the reform of the UK’s copyright laws on behalf of the cultural heritage sector, resulting in new UK exceptions to copyright in 2014.
-She has also regularly represented the interests of the sector to UK Government Ministers and she regularly sits on Government advisory groups.
-From 2002 – 2007, Naomi was the Secretary of the Museums Copyright Group and also a founding member of the Museums IP Network.
-From 2015-17, Naomi was a Trustee of the Chartered Institute of Library and Information Professionals (CILIP), the second largest professional organisation for librarians in the world.
+Naomi regularly represents the interests of the sector to UK government ministers, and sits on government advisory groups.

 Naomi was a trustee of the Chartered Institute of Library and Information Professionals (CILIP) the second largest professional organisation for librarians in the world from 2015–17.